nearform/heap-profiler/README.md

 - `HEAP_PROFILER_SNAPSHOT_DESTINATION`: The path where to store the snapshot.
 The default will be a `.heapsnapshot` in the current directory.

+- `HEAP_PROFILER_SNAPSHOT_RUN_GC`: If to run the garbage collector before taking the snapshot.
+The default is `false` and it is ignored if the process is not started with the `--expose-gc` flag.

 - `HEAP_PROFILER_PROFILE`: If set to `false`, it will not generate heap sampling profile.

 - `HEAP_PROFILER_PROFILE_DESTINATION`: The path where to store the profile.
 The default will be a `.heapprofile` in the current directory.